 Net sales constitute gross sales net of returns.
 Net sales include our in-store sales and our Internet sales and, accordingly, information in this quarterly report with respect to comparable store sales, net sales per store and net sales per square foot includes our Internet sales.
-Our internet sales are less than 1% of total sales.
+For each of fiscal 1999 through fiscal 2004 and for the six months ended July 30, 2005, internet sales represented less than 1% of our net sales for each of these periods.
 Sales with respect to gift cards are deferred and recognized when gift cards are redeemed.

 We report "comparable store sales" based on net sales, and stores are included in our comparable store sales beginning on the first anniversary of their first day of operation.
 Changes in our comparable store sales between two periods are based on net sales of stores which were in operation during both of the two periods being compared and, if a store is included in the calculation of comparable store sales for only a portion of one of the two periods being compared, then that store is included in the calculation for only the comparable portion of the other period.
 When additional square footage is added to a store that is included in comparable store sales, that store remains in comparable store sales.
+There may be variations in the way in which some of our competitors and other apparel retailers calculate comparable or same store sales.
+As a result, data in this quarterly report regarding our comparable store sales may not be comparable to similar data made available by our competitors or other retailers.